What is DWI probation?

 • Submitting to an alcohol or drug evaluation before you can start treatment.
 The evaluation determines the type of treatment you will need to complete; and

 • Referral to a DWI class, which must be completed within 180 days of the date you started probation (You have to must pay the entire cost of these classes).

 If, during the probation period, you do not run afoul of the law and comply with the terms set out by the court, there’s nothing more to worry about.
 The sentence is complete.
 There will be a mark on your record, but there are no other restrictions or penalties associated with your probation.
 Texas law does not generally permit for an early discharge from probation.
 However, for some offenses, your attorney to petition the court for an early discharge.
-To speak with a Houston DWI attorney, Mr. Martinez click here to visit our homepage.
+To read more about our Houston DWI attorney, Mr. Martinez click here to visit our homepage.